ionic-zone/ionic.zone/_articles/cordova/update.md

 ---
 # How to update Cordova?

-This article explains how to update Cordova CLI, Cordova Platforms and Cordova Platforms in your project.
+This article explains how to update Cordova CLI, Cordova Platforms and Cordova Plugins in your project.

 ---